granular-oss/terraform-provider-credstash/docs/resources/secret.md

 ### Optional

-- `autoversion` (Boolean) Automatically increment the version of the credential to be stored.
-This option causes the version arguement to be ignored.
-(This option will fail if the currently stored version is not numeric.)
 - `context` (Map of String) encryption context for the secret
 - `generate` (Block List, Max: 1) Settings for autogenerating a secret.
 Either `value` or `generate` must be defined. (see [below for nested schema](#nestedblock--generate))
 - `table` (String) name of DynamoDB table where the secrets are stored